banasibb/Employee_Database_challenge/README.md

 The output of this analysis is here: [retiring_titles.csv](https://github.com/banasibb/Employee_Database_challenge/blob/746080a7c0693d1dff7dbcb2fa7e9605f37afc70/retiring_titles.csv)<br />

 ### Mentorship Eligibility
-Create a mentorship-eligibility table that holds the current employees who were born between January 1, 1965 and December 31, 1965.
+The mentorship-eligibility table holds the current employees who were born between January 1, 1965 and December 31, 1965.
 ```
 SELECT DISTINCT ON (e.emp_no)
 	e.emp_no,